MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Personal analytics

-All licensed users have access to Personal analytics that help monitor the engagement on any of their storylines or community posts in Viva Engage.
+All licensed users have access to personal analytics that help monitor the engagement on any of their storylines or community posts in Viva Engage.

 [![Screenshot of the Personal analytics landing page.](/Viva/media/engage/admin/personal-analytics-admin.png)](/Viva/media/engage/admin/personal-analytics-admin.png#lightbox)

 ## Campaign analytics

 Engage admins and corporate communicators have access to analytics to monitor campaign engagement to improve future campaigns.
-You can access campaign analytics from the campaign management dashboard, the campaign landing page, or the analytics icon on the main navigation menu of Viva Engage.
+You can access campaign analytics from the **Campaign management** dashboard, the campaign landing page, or the analytics icon on the main navigation menu of Viva Engage.

 [![Screenshot of the Campaign analytics landing page.](/Viva/media/engage/admin/campaign-analytics.png)](/Viva/media/engage/admin/campaign-analytics.png#lightbox)